Program of Study

 g.
 After passing the final examination, the candidate must see to any minor revisions and their approval by the examining committee before final deposit.
 If major revisions were called for (a defense-vote of “incomplete”), these must be made and submitted within a stated period (usually no fewer than three months and no longer than one year from the date of the defense) to the committee members, whose approval will have to be certified in writing before the candidate can be recorded as having passed the final examination.
 From the time of the “pass” vote, the student has a maximum of six months to deposit the thesis.

 h.
 Obtain approval to deposit your dissertation.
 This is done using the Approval Card, given to you upon passing your defense.
 After your revisions are approved, the card must be signed by your sponsor, as well as your department Chair or program Director.
 These signatures allow you to deposit your dissertation.

 i.
 Deposit your dissertation with GSAS.
 This is the final step to earning the Ph.D. degree.
 Complete information regarding the deposit is available through the Deposit Gateway.
-You should also review the FAQ about the electronic deposit system.

 Please note that open defenses are no longer permitted by GSAS.